Rank Math AI Link Genius Review 2026: Worth It?

 I previewed my “WordPress Plugins” map before execution and caught three instances where it wanted to link text inside a heading tag.
 Previewing saved me from bad link placements.

-The link audit crawls every URL on your site and checks if it’s still alive.
+The link audit crawls every URL on your site and flags broken, redirected, and dead links.
 Here’s how to run it and what to do with the results.

 Step 1: Go to Rank Math > Links > Overview tab.
 Click the “Crawl” button in the top-right corner.